-Ensure all colleagues receive fair and equitable pay We are committed to ensuring there is no material pay gap in either our UK or US businesses.
+Ensure all colleagues receive fair and equitable pay

+We are committed to ensuring there is no material pay gap in either our UK or US businesses.
 We have a statutory duty to report on gender pay gap in the UK, and we are industry leading at 2.4% compared with 22.8% for the wider energy sector (source: Office for National Statistics).
 While we are not required by law to report on gender pay gap in the US, we provide data for the US alongside the UK in our annual Responsible Business Report.
 We also report on ethnicity pay gap in the UK and US to increase transparency in this area.
 Our commitment is to ensure there is no bias or inequity in pay, regardless of location, ethnicity, gender or disability.

+Responsible Business fundamentals

+Transparent reporting

+Responsible Business fundamentals

+Be a responsible business in our operations

+Our commitments

+We are:

-Responsible Business fundamentals Be a responsible business in our operations Our commitments We are - committed to safely, reliably and efficiently connecting millions of people to the energy they use. - building resilience into our operations. - continuing to influence our supply chain to operate as responsible businesses. - fair to our suppliers and committed to paying them promptly. - delivering against our Human Rights policy to ensure that we promote and respect the human rights of everyone working for us, or on our behalf, ensuring that they can expect decent working conditions, with the ability to work freely and receive fair pay in return. - committed to being a compliant and ethical business in everything we do. - continuing to invest in developing technologies and innovations that benefit our customers and wider society. - continuing to ensure we have appropriate governance in place to deliver our responsible business commitments. - ensuring security and risks, cyber and physical, are appropriately monitored. - committed to working with stakeholders and the wider industry to advocate for action and broader influence on responsible business topics.
-Linked SDGs Gender equality
+- committed to safely, reliably and efficiently connecting millions of people to the energy they use.

+- building resilience into our operations.

+- continuing to influence our supply chain to operate as responsible businesses.

+- fair to our suppliers and committed to paying them promptly.

+- delivering against our Human Rights policy to ensure that we promote and respect the human rights of everyone working for us, or on our behalf, ensuring that they can expect decent working conditions, with the ability to work freely and receive fair pay in return.

+- committed to being a compliant and ethical business in everything we do.

+- continuing to invest in developing technologies and innovations that benefit our customers and wider society.

+- continuing to ensure we have appropriate governance in place to deliver our responsible business commitments.

+- ensuring security and risks, cyber and physical, are appropriately monitored.

+- committed to working with stakeholders and the wider industry to advocate for action and broader influence on responsible business topics.

+Linked SDGs

+Our material topics

+- 5 === Gender equa

+- Gender equality

+Affordable and

-Affordable and clean energy
+clean energy

-• Ne

 - Network reliability

-- Health and safety
+Health and safety

-- Digitalisation and innovative technology
+Digitalization and innovative technology

-- Supply chain engagement
+- technologySupply chain engagementCyber security and data

-- Cyber security and data protection
+- Cyber security and protection

 - Compliance and ethics